 One of the cornerstones of a trusted economy is the field of electronic authentication, electronic signing and sealing technologies.
 In these areas, we have numerous research and development, which ensure that electronic authentication procedures will be used continuously in everyday life in the future.

-The first Electronic Signature Day conference was a success in 2021
+The third Electronic Signature Day conference was successfully held on 30 June 2023.

-The organizers are confident that the participants have been enriched with a number of useful information, and we will be able to successfully organize - now with a personal presence - the second conference in 2022.
+The organisers are confident that the participants have gained a lot of useful information and that we will be able to successfully organise the third conference in 2024.

 Hungarian Association for Electronic Signature (HAES/MELASZ)